 From the Romani Gypsy language,“drom” translates into English as roughly “the journey.”
 When Turkish entrepreneurs Serdar Ilhan and Ekmel Anda opened the club in 2007, they hoped to create a meaningful hub for both artist’s and audience’s journeys reflecting the cultural diversity found in its programs.

-The Wall Street Journal calls Drom, “New York’s premiere venue for world music.”
-We present over 500 performances annually in our standing room capacity of 300 people or cabaret style seated format of 150 people.
-These include local, national and international performers in diverse genres from jazz and rock to electronic, soul & funk to hip-hop and world music.
+THE WALL ST. JOURNAL calls Drom, “New York’s premiere venue for world music.”
+We present over 500 performances annually in our standing room capacity of 300 people or cabaret style seated format of 150 people These include local, national and international performers in diverse genres from jazz and rock to electronic, soul & funk to hip-hop and world music.

 “Drom is a haven for world music in a neighborhood packed with rock clubs.” – THE VILLAGE VOICE